COVID-19: Middle East and Africa market update

 Africa capacity

-The total number of departure seats across the continent fell by 14.3% last week, compared with the previous seven days, to 814,312 seats.
-All regions recorded a decline, with the sharpest reduction coming in Southern Africa as total capacity dropped by 26.3% to 162,932 seats.
+Capacity across the continent nudged up by 5.6% last week, compared with the previous seven days, to 859,973 seats.
+Three out of four regions recorded growth.
+The OAG figures show capacity rose by 18.7% in Southern Africa, by 17.5% in North Africa and by 6.5% in East Africa.

-On a country basis, the number of departure seats in South Africa fell by 59,041, a decline of 31.3% compared with the previous seven days.
-Nigeria experienced a 22,296 week-on-week reduction, while Tunisia’s market dropped by 20,997 departure seats.
-Egypt was the only country in Africa to record any notable gains, with the number of weekly seats on offer rising by 19.8% to 91,156.
+However, there were more than 35,000 fewer seats in the Central/Western Africa region, meaning week-on-week capacity fell by 14.4%.

+Looking at capacity by country, Nigeria recorded the biggest reduction in numerical terms last week, losing almost 30,000 seats.
+Egypt ranked second, with almost 25,000 fewer seats week-on-week.

 Africa airlines